sunnysidesounds/show_open_food_trucks/README.md

-# SHOW OPEN FOOD TRUCKS
+# OPEN FOOD TRUCKS FINDER
 Simple command-line program that will print out a list of food trucks, given a source of food truck data from the San Francisco government’s API.